prashanth-volvocars/gitlab-docs/README.md

 ## Development

-To set this up:
+To set up the site locally:

 - `bundle install`
 - `bundle exec nanoc live`

+This will host the site at `localhost:3000`.
 Changes will be reloaded automatically using [Guard Nanoc](https://github.com/guard/guard-nanoc).

 ## Examples and Resources